stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

 Note that the results are returned as an _iterator_ as opposed to a stream or list, this allows intersections to be lazily evaluated as required.
-For example, picking only requires knowing _whether_ an intersection has occurred, calculating the actual intersection points (and particularly the surface normals) would just be overhead.
+For example, picking only requires knowing _whether_ an intersection has occurred, calculating the actual intersection points (and particularly the surface normals) would be an unnecessary overhead.

 An _intersection_ records the distance of the result on a given ray: